cfd-36/CFD/README.md

 			GRANT ALL ON CFD.* TO 'CFD'@'localhost';

 ### Setup
-- Import the schema and data
+- Import the schema and data into the CFD database as user CFD

-		mysql < cfd.mysqldump
+		mysql -D CFD -u CFD < cfd.mysqldump
 - Start the HTTP server

 		python3 equipment.py